inkandswitch/patchwork/core/elements/src/isolation/README.md

 1. **Unauthorized data access.** A tool must not access data that wasn't handed to it by the user.
 This includes documents belonging to other tools — accessing those could allow a malicious tool to damage the user's environment (for example, by modifying another tool's source code).

 **Trust boundary.** The Patchwork host application and its built-in code are trusted.
 Third-party tool code is untrusted.
-Currently, only the main document view runs in the isolated context.
-Sidebar and toolbar tools are assumed trusted — isolating them is future work.
+The `<patchwork-isolation>` element wraps an arbitrary subtree of the host DOM and runs it inside a sandboxed iframe.
+In the default frame layout, the isolation boundary wraps the main document view, context sidebar, and their providers (comments, focus).
+The document toolbar runs outside the isolation boundary in the host.

 **No server enforcement.** Patchwork is local-first.
 There is no server mediating tool access to documents.
 All isolation must happen in the browser, using the browser's own security primitives.

 ## Out of scope

-- preventing data exfiltration (sending data to external servers).
+- Preventing data exfiltration (sending data to external servers).
-- supporting patchwork `providers` requests across the isolation boundary.
-- granular capability-based or tool-specific access control.
+- Granular capability-based or tool-specific access control.
 In this architecture, we are aiming for a simple implementation that can handle a small number of critical guarantees with minimal disruption to the existing system.

 ## Architecture overview